 Working with Project Watershed, UBC student Russell Prentice, gets hands on experience on the Comox estuary, learning how eelgrass meadows and salt marshes contribute to the uptake of carbon from the atmosphere.

-2019 Internship Program Call for Proposals
+2019 Internship Program Call for Proposals - now closed

 The Pacific Institute for Climate Solutions (PICS) is a research and engagement network oriented toward delivering high-impact climate solutions that can be applied by users.
 PICS shares a global vision of net-zero greenhouse gas emissions by mid-century alongside all communities adapting to a changing climate.

 Every year PICS provides support to provincial, regional and local governments, businesses, Indigenous communities, among others, to hire university students to work on projects relevant to our vision, mandate and objectives.
 These internships provide students with opportunities to develop expertise in the area of climate change solutions, both mitigation and adaptation, and support our partners in addressing the climate change-related challenges they face.